-Italian Cardinal Cancels Prayers of Reparation for ‘Gay Pride’ Parade
+Cardinal Bagnasco Cancels Prayers of Reparation for ‘Gay Pride’ Parade

 "The most precious nucleus of our faith in Christ the Lord and our devotion was struck in the heart,” he said in a statement.
 “Here is the need to repair what has been broken and to clean up what has been sullied, which, from Jesus Christ onwards, constitutes the mission proper to the Church and to us Christians.”

-Writing in La Nuova, Zembrano said this is the authentic Catholic response showing why reparation is needed rather than the other which is merely a “bowing of the head in the face of a threatening power that has a big and intimidating voice.”
+Writing in La Nuova, Zambrano said this is the authentic Catholic response showing why reparation is needed rather than the other which is merely a “bowing of the head in the face of a threatening power that has a big and intimidating voice.”

 Pope St. John Paul II condemned a “gay pride” parade in Rome in 2000, saying he felt “deep sadness” at “the offense to the Christian values of a city that is so dear to the hearts of Catholics throughout the world.”